Wiener-type Criterion for the Removability of the Fundamental Singularity for the Heat Equation and its Consequences: Abstract

 \section{Abstract}

 We prove the necessary and sufficient condition for the removability of the fundamental singularity, and equivalently for the unique solvability of the singular Dirichlet problem for the heat equation.
-In the measure-theoretical context the criterion determines whether the $h$-parabolic measure of the singularity point is null or positive.
+In the measure-theoretical context, the criterion determines whether the $h$-parabolic measure of the singularity point is null or positive.
 From the probabilistic point of view, the criterion presents an asymptotic law for conditional Brownian motion.
 In {\it U.G.
 Abdulla, J Math Phys, 65, 121503 (2024)} the Kolmogorov-Petrovsky-type test was established.
-Here we prove a new Wiener-type criterion for the "geometric" characterization of the removability of the fundamental singularity for arbitrary open sets in terms of the fine-topological thinness of the complementary set near the singularity point.
+Here, we prove a new Wiener-type criterion for the "geometric" characterization of the removability of the fundamental singularity for arbitrary open sets in terms of the fine-topological thinness of the complementary set near the singularity point.
+In the special case when the boundary of the open set is locally represented by a graph, the minimal thinness criterion for the removability of the singularity is expressed in terms of the minimal regularity of the boundary manifold at the singularity point.

-{\it Dedicated to Norbert Wiener, on the occasion of $100^{th}$ anniversary of his seminal papers in {\it J Math Phys, 3 (1924).}}